jnlongnecker/ProjectZero/README.md

+# Project Comments
+Overall good, be sure to separate out the individual test methods to their own methods.
+Not only does this make it more readable, but it also enables you to use start/stopTest for each test, ensuring your governor limits properly work.
+In general, make your code more modular so that it is simpler to read and maintain instead of stuffing as much as possible in a single class/method.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.